IlyaOrson/CyberDreamcatcher/README.md

 pixi run train-gnn-reinforce  # see --help for hyperparameters
 ```

+### Flat observation space + MLP + SB3-PPO

-To get a comparison for optimality and performance with a standard flat observation space and a MLP policy we use SB3 with PPO:
+This trains the canonical flat observation space and a MLP policy we use SB3 with PPO:

 ```bash
 pixi run train-flat-sb3-ppo
 ```

+NOTE: A direct performance comparison is not possible because the observation space is different.